divnix/digga/README.md

 # This will be run as root.
 rebuild $new_host switch

+# you may wish to start by creating a user
+mkdir users/new-user && $EDITOR users/new-user/default.nix
 ```

-And now you should be ready to start writing your nix configuration or import
-your current one.
-Review the [structure](#structure) below on how to build your
-layout.
-And be sure to update the [locale.nix](local/locale.nix) for your
-region.

-You can always checkout my personal branch for more concrete examples.
+Best to read the [doc](DOC.md), in order to understand the impetus behind
+the directory structure.

 ## Additional Capabilities